FX Intervention

 What Is FX Intervention?

-FX intervention refers to the deliberate action by a sovereign authority — typically a central bank or ministry of finance — to buy or sell its own currency in foreign exchange markets in order to influence the exchange rate.
+FX intervention refers to the deliberate action by a sovereign authority, typically a central bank or ministry of finance, to buy or sell its own currency in foreign exchange markets in order to influence the exchange rate.
 It operates in two primary forms: sterilized intervention, where offsetting domestic bond operations neutralize the monetary base impact, and unsterilized intervention, where no offsetting action is taken and the domestic money supply is directly affected.
-A third form, verbal intervention (or "jawboning"), involves officials issuing statements designed to move markets without transacting at all.
+Because unsterilized intervention changes actual monetary conditions, it carries far greater signaling power, markets interpret it as a de facto shift in monetary policy stance, not merely a technical smoothing operation.
+A third form, verbal intervention (or "jawboning"), involves officials issuing statements designed to move markets without transacting at all; its effectiveness depends entirely on the authority's credibility and willingness to follow through.

 Why It Matters for Traders

 FX intervention is one of the most binary and disruptive events in currency markets.
-A credible intervention can reverse months of trend in a matter of hours, triggering stop-loss cascades and forcing rapid carry trade unwinds.
-Traders who are heavily positioned against the intervening currency face asymmetric risk: the central bank has theoretically unlimited domestic currency to sell, but finite foreign exchange reserves to buy with.
+A credible intervention can reverse months of directional trend within hours, triggering stop-loss cascades and forcing rapid carry trade unwinds across multiple currency pairs simultaneously.
+The asymmetry is structurally dangerous for positioned traders: a central bank defending a weakening domestic currency has theoretically unlimited supply of that currency to sell, but only finite foreign exchange reserves to purchase it with.
+Conversely, a country defending against appreciation has unlimited firepower since it simply prints domestic currency to buy foreign assets, a dynamic that made the Swiss National Bank's peg defense so formidable between 2011 and 2015.

 How to Read and Interpret It